-The Shareholders' Nomination Board (Nomination Board), a permanent corporate body established by the Annual General Meeting, prepares proposals regarding the composition of the Board and remuneration to its members for the Annual General Meetings.
-The Nomination Board consists of representatives appointed by the four largest shareholders on September 1.
+The Shareholders' Nomination Board (Nomination Board), a permanent corporate body established by the Annual General Meeting, prepares proposals to the Annual General Meeting regarding the composition of the Board and remuneration to its members.
+The Nomination Board consists of representatives appointed by the four largest registered shareholders on September 1.
 In addition, the Nomination Board includes the Chairman of the Board as an expert member.
 The Chairman of the Board convenes the Nomination Board, which elects its chairman from among its members.

-Nomination Board ahead of 2016 AGM
+Nomination Board ahead of 2017 AGM

-Metso's four largest shareholders announced on September 2, 2015, the following representatives for the Nomination Board: Kari Järvinen, Managing Director, Solidium Oy; Jonas Synnergren, Partner of Cevian Capital; Risto Murto, President and CEO of Varma Mutual Pension Insurance Company; and Mikko Mursula, Chief Investment Officer of Ilmarinen Mutual Pension Insurance Company.
-Metso's Chairman of the Board Mikael Lilius served as the Nomination Board's expert member.
+Metso's four largest shareholders announced on September 1, 2016, the following representatives for the Nomination Board: Kari Järvinen, Managing Director, Solidium Oy; Niko Pakalén, Partner, Cevian Capital AG; Risto Murto, President and CEO, Varma Mutual Pension Insurance Company; and Mikko Mursula, Chief Investment Officer, Ilmarinen Mutual Pension Insurance Company, Metso's Chairman of the Board Mikael Lilius served as the Nomination Board's expert member.

-The Nomination Board convened three times.
-On February 3, 2016, the Nomination Board provided Metso's Board with its proposal for the Annual General Meeting to be held on March 21, 2016.
-The Nomination Board proposes the re-election of Mikael Lilius, Christer Gardell, Ozey K. Horton, Jr., Wilson Nélio Brumer, Lars Josefsson and Nina Kopola and further that Peter Carlsson will be elected as a new member.
-It is proposed to re-elect Mikael Lilius as Chairman of the Board of Directors and Christer Gardell as Vice Chairman of the Board of Directors.
+The Nomination Board convened twice and made one unanimous decision without convening.
+On January 23, 2017, the Nomination Board provided Metso's Board with its proposal for the Annual General Meeting to be held on March 23, 2017.
+The Nomination Board proposes that the Board of Directors will consist of seven members and the re-election of Mikael Lilius, Christer Gardell, Peter Carlsson, Ozey K. Horton, Jr., Lars Josefsson, Nina Kopola and Arja Talma.
+It is proposed to re-elect Mikael Lilius as Chairman of the Board of Directors and Christer Gardell as Vice Chairman.

-The Nomination Board proposes that the members of the Board of Directors be paid the following annual remuneration: to the Chairman EUR 110,000; to the Vice Chairman and the Chairman of the Audit Committee EUR 62,000; to the other members EUR 50,000 each; to the member of the Board to be elected in the position of Chairman of the Audit Committee an additional remuneration of EUR 15,000; and to the member of the Board to be elected in the position of Chairman of HR and Remuneration Committee an additional remuneration of EUR 5,000.
-The Nomination Board further proposes that for each meeting of the Board of Directors or the committees of the Board of Directors a fee of EUR 700 be paid to the members of the Board that reside in the Nordic countries, a fee of EUR 1,400 be paid to the members of the Board that reside in other European countries and a fee of EUR 2,800 be paid to the members of the Board that reside outside Europe.
+The Nomination Board proposes that the members of the Board of Directors be paid the same fixed annual fees as in the previous year as follows: to the Chairman EUR 110,000; to the Vice Chairman EUR 62,000; to the other members EUR 50,000 each; to the member of the Board to be elected in the position of Chairman of the Audit Committee an additional remuneration of EUR 15,000; and to the member of the Board to be elected in the position of Chairman of Remuneration and HR Committee an additional remuneration of EUR 5,000.
+The Nomination Board further proposes that for each meeting of the Board of Directors or its committees a fee of EUR 700 be paid to the members of the Board that reside in the Nordic countries, a fee of EUR 1,400 be paid to the members of the Board that reside in other European countries and a fee of EUR 2,800 be paid to the members of the Board that reside outside Europe.
 As a condition for the annual remuneration, the members of the Board are obliged to use 40% of the fixed annual remuneration for purchasing Metso shares.